What Segments Equity Markets?

 Duke University - Fuqua School of Business; National Bureau of Economic Research (NBER)

 University of Washington - Michael G. Foster School of Business

 We propose a new, valuation-based measure of world equity market segmentation.
-While we observe decreased levels of segmentation in many developing countries, the level of segmentation is still significant.
-In contrast to previous research, we characterize the factors that account for variation in market segmentation both through time as well as across countries.
-While a country's regulation with respect to foreign capital flows is important in determining its level of segmentation, we find that non-regulatory factors are also related to the cross-sectional and time-series variation in the level of segmentation.
-We identify a country's political risk profile and its stock market development as two additional local segmentation factors as well as the U.S. corporate credit spread as a global segmentation factor.
+While we observe decreased levels of segmentation in many countries, the level of segmentation remains significant in emerging markets.
+We characterize the factors that account for variation in market segmentation both through time as well as across countries.
+Both a country's regulation with respect to foreign capital flows and certain non-regulatory factors are important.
+In particular, we identify a country's political risk profile and its stock market development as two additional local segmentation factors as well as the U.S. corporate credit spread as a global segmentation factor.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 0.485 seconds